Equipping The Saints For Ministry: A Partnership Approach

 The Synergy of Head and Hands

-Our approach is collaborative- excellent academic instruction and practical, on-the-ground application within the local church.
-Think of it as a partnership where we help to nuture the head, and the congregation provides the hands.
-Needless to say, it the Lord who provides the increase (1 Cor 3:6)
+Our approach is collaborative—excellent academic instruction and practical, on-the-ground, application within the local church.
+Think of it as a partnership where we help to nurture the head, and the congregation provides the hands.
+Needless to say, it is the Lord who provides the increase!
+(1 Corinthians 3:6).

 The Head: Our part of the partnership is to provide excellent, biblically-sound teaching.
-Our instructors aren't just academics; they are seasoned servants of the church.
+Our instructors are not just academics, they are seasoned servants of the church.
 They hold multiple terminal degrees and possess decades of ministry experience.
 This combination of theological depth and practical wisdom ensures that our students receive a robust education that is both intellectually stimulating and spiritually formative.
 We teach them the "why" and the "what" of ministry—the biblical foundations, theological principles, and historical context.

 The Benefits of This Partnership